Kord-Extensions/.github/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Report a bug or other problem
+title: ''
+labels: 'Type: Bug'
+assignees: ''

+---

 <!--
 Hello, and thanks for submitting a bug report!
 To help us address this issue quickly, please take the time to fill out this issue template to the best of